grillitype/web-fonts-guide/README.md

 Planned for future addition to this document:
 * CSS font-weight & font-style: when to put it into @font-face definition and when not, pros / cons.
 * Add note to font-feature-settings about child elements requiring the full definition again.
+* Why not to use text-rendering: optimizeLegibility;
 * Rendering in different browsers / devices & CSS anti-aliasing (and why not to use text-rendering property)
 * Add resources like copypastecharacter.com
+* Hyphenation?
-* Hyphenation
+* Hinting?
-* Font-sizing?
-Might go too far
-* Why not to use text-rendering: optimizeLegibility;
+* Common troubleshooting steps: checking path (console), do web fonts load in all browsers, is font-family name under 28 chars to ensure <IE11 support?

 ## Table of contents